-1. This utility is intended for ballistic objects which align to the trajectory.
-Drag is applied based on this assumption: no allowance is for changes in drag for objects which do not conform to this asumption. made
+1. This utility is intended for ballistic objects of trajectory.
+Drag is applied based on this assumption for changes in drag for objects which do not conform made

-- 2. While Inertia is calculated properly, Moment of Inertia and rotational aerodynamic damping are simulated.
-It is assumed that the object is a cylinder of uniform density if your object does not conform to this, there will be inaccuracies. - 3.
-The program does not calculate windage for ballistic objects well.
-While adequate for smoke effects, etc., for bullets, bombs, droptanks this is probably best left at "False".
-Since the effects of wind on various ballistic objects is uncertain, there is no plan to change this situation. - 4.
-Submodels can be ensted to any depth, thus a submodel on expiry or impact etc, can launch a child submodel, which in turn can launch a submodel. and so on.
-This is the basis for Persistent Contrails, but any use is possible.
+2. While Inertia is calculated properly, Moment of I aerodynamic damping are simulated.
+It is assumed that of uniform density - if your object does not conform inaccuracies.

+3. The program does not calculate windage for ballis adequate for smoke effects, etc., for bullets, bombs best left at "False".
+Since the effects of wind on vauncertain, there is no plan to change this situation

+4. Submodels can be ensted to any depth, thus a submodel on expiry or impact can launch a child submodel, which in turn can launch a submodel. and so on. is the basis for Persistent Contrails, but any use is possible.

 The initial conditions (IC) define the object's starting point (relative to the user aircraft's "reported position"), and its initial speed and direction (relative to the user aircraft).
-If you want to release many similar objects with similar IC, then you may use the <repat>, <delay> and <count> properties to define this.
+If you want to release many similar objects with similar IC, then you may use the <repeat>, <delay> and <count> properties to define this.
 The allowed properties are: